jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
-The current working directory is after the command is run is /home
+The current working directory after the command is run is /home
 Since no path arguments were provided, the change direction (cd) command did not change the directory to anything.
 This is not an error.